PrestaShop/prestashop-specs/back-office/shop-parameters/customer-settings/customers.md

 **Password reset delay.** Merchants can **prevent customers from generating new passwords too often**.
 It limits the frequency at which a customer can generate a new password for his/her account.
 By default, it is set at 360 minutes (= 6 hours).
 A tooltip is available: `Minimum time required between two requests for a password reset.` in `Admin.Shopparameters.Help`.

-**Enable B2B mode.** It is disabled by default.
-The B2B mode brings a handful of new features to your store.
-Customers are no longer considered as individuals but as companies, and therefore some new options appear:
+**Enable B2B mode.** It is disabled by default since supposed to be activated when selling to other companies.
+Here are the features this setting should trigger when enabled:

-The customer profile has new fields related to professional information (Duns number in the USA, SIRET number in France, CNPJ number in Brazil, etc.), Prices can be masked to specific groups,
+- New fields are available in the customer profile ('Company', 'SIRET', 'APE', 'Website', 'Allowed outstanding amount', 'Maximum number of payment days', and 'Risk rating');
-Prices can be managed on a per-customer basis for the whole catalog or per category, Invoices can be generated manually, etc.
+- A Customers > Outstanding page is available.

-Activate or deactivate B2B mode.
-When this option is enabled, B2B features will be made available.
+A tooltip is available: `Activate or deactivate B2B mode.
+When this option is enabled, B2B features will be made available.` in `Admin.Shopparameters.Help`.

 **Ask for birth date.** By default, it is enabled, meaning the **customer's birth date is asked when he/she is checking out**.
 It displays a 'Birthdate' optional field in the very first step of the checkout funnel, the _Personal information_ step.
 A tooltip is available: `Display or not the birth date field.` in  `Admin.Shopparameters.Help`.